-Menopause is seen as the time in a woman’s life when she is no longer able to bear children.
-This is because the change in hormones throughout the body.
+Menopause is the time in which you are no longer able to bear children because of the change in hormones throughout the body.
 So what does it mean when a woman gets pregnant after menopause?
-Was it really menopause that they wen

-Menopause drastically changes a woman’s body.
-When menopause occurs, a woman no longer gets a monthly menstrual period.
-This is because the hormones that trigger ovulation and pregnancy are not longer as strong in the body as they were when the woman was twenty years younger.
-Estrogen and progesterone will drop, and this will cause the body to no longer have the ability to get pregnant.
-But since the process of menopause takes anywhere from five to ten years to complete, this is an awkward time in a woman’s life.
-She will still have a chance of getting pregnant.
+Menopause drastically changes your body.
+When menopause occurs, you no longer get a monthly menstrual period.
+This is because the hormones that trigger ovulation and pregnancy are not as strong as they used to be.
+Estrogen and progesterone drop, and this causes the body to no longer have the ability to get pregnant.
+But since the process of menopause takes anywhere from five to ten years to complete, this is an awkward time in life, and you still have a (slight) chance of getting pregnant.

-And if a woman does decide that they want to have a baby and they have already been through menopause, there are options for them as well.
-They can look into a donor egg program that will allow the woman to carry the baby through a pregnancy with the aid of a younger female’s eggs.
-But for women who are considering this, there are much higher risk of fetal problems than the woman who is younger.
-The risks with an older woman include developing an infection, embolisms, and hemorrhaging.
-Strokes and seizures are also at a higher incidence with a woman who is older.
-Risks to the baby can also occur.
+If you decide that you want to have a baby and you have already been through menopause, there are options to consider.
+A donor egg program will allow you to carry the baby throughout pregnancy with the aid of a younger female’s eggs.
+But there is also a much higher risk of fetal problems at an advanced age.
+The risks for an older woman carrying a baby include developing an infection, embolisms, hemorrhaging, strokes. and seizures.
+Risks to the baby are also possible.

-What many women want to know is if they will ever be safe without having to use birth control, even after they are through menopause.
+What many women want to know is if they will ever be safe without having to use birth control, even after they are through with menopause.
 This information is usually based on personal medical information.
-A doctor will be able to advise their female patients when it will be the right time to throw out the birth control and not have to worry about the risk of pregnancy.
-This is generally after about a ten year window of menopause symptoms.
-So if you are still in menopause, don’t throw out that birth control just yet.
+A doctor will be able to advise when it will be the right time to throw out the birth control and not have to worry about the risk of pregnancy.
+This is generally after about a ten-year window of menopause symptoms.
+So if you are still in menopause, don’t throw out that birth control just yet!

 Home Testing for Menopause